manforowicz/manforowicz.github.io/src/index.md

 My interest in the interaction of hardware and software led me to become a teaching assistant for CSE 351 (Hardware/Software Interface).
 From January 2025 to June 2025, I helped students learn C, Linux, GDB, virtual memory, and caching.
 I love teaching, as it lets me share my enthusiasm about computing with others!

-I'm spending the summer of 2025 working as a research assistant, helping develop a new CS course at UW, that will teach about concurrency.
+I spent the summer of 2025 working as a research assistant, helping develop a new CS course at UW about concurrency.
+I'll be TA'ing for it this winter 2026 quarter. that will teach about concurrency.
-In preparation for the course's initial offering in winter 2026, I'm developing auto-graded programming assignments covering asynchronous programming and cache coherence.

 I also enjoy making websites for student organizations at the University of Washington.
 I maintain the websites of [Husky Satellite Lab](https://huskysat.org/team) ([code](https://github.com/UWCubeSat/hsl-website)) and [Competitive Programming Club](https://uw-programming.netlify.app/) ([code](https://github.com/manforowicz/uwcp-site)).